joshuamkite/ssh_bastion_service_aws/README.md

 # This plan is deprecated.
-Please see https://github.com/joshuamkite/terraform-aws-ssh-bastion-service
+Please see https://github.com/joshuamkite/terraform-aws-ssh-bastion-service instead

 This Terraform deploys an sshd bastion service on AWS:
 ===================================